Died August 10, 1857

 This biography draws heavily on Croker's entry at Wikipedia, but is edited slightly with respect to the context of this site.

 Croker's claim to fame in this particular context is his extensively annotated edition of Boswell's Life of Johnson, which was published in 1831.
 The book itself was reasonably successful and Croker had put a lot of effort and research into the new edition.
-Still, numerous errors and speculations found their way into the volume, however, and it was heavily critizised in a long and much quoted review by Thomas Macaulay - who also happened to be a political opponent of Croker's.
+Still, numerous errors and speculations found their way into the volume, and it was heavily criticised in a long and much-quoted review by Thomas Macaulay - who also happened to be a political opponent of Croker's as well as being a grand nephew of the reverend Kenneth Macaulay (d.
+1779), about whom Boswell had published some scathing remarks in his Journal of a Tour to the Hebrides.
 This review did a lot of damage not just to Croker's edition of the Life of Johnson, but especially to the reputation of the then long dead original author, James Boswell the biographer.
-The review itself can be found in it's entirety on an external site (Macaulay's Review of Croker's Boswell), and a later critical comment on the review can be found on this site (Lord Macaulay's Habit of Exageration).
-Macaulay later included some of his critique of Boswell in the Encyclopedia Britannica entry on Dr. Johnson, which he himself wrote, thus magnifying the damage that had already been done to the public reputation of the biographer.
+The review itself can be found in its entirety on an external site (Macaulay's Review of Croker's Boswell), and a later critical comment on the review can be found on this site (Lord Macaulay's Habit of Exageration).
+Macaulay later included some of his critique of Boswell in the Encyclopedia Britannica entry on Dr Johnson, which he himself wrote, thus magnifying the damage that had already been done to the public reputation of the biographer.

-For more information on Croker's attempt to gain access to Boswell's papers and on the history of the Boswell papers themselves, I can warmly recommend Pottle's Pride and Negligence, which is also one of the main sources for this article.
+For more information on Croker's attempt to gain access to Boswell's papers and on the history of the Boswell papers themselves, see Pottle's Pride and Negligence, which is also one of the main sources for this article.

 In 1804 he published anonymously Familiar Epistles to J. F. Jones, Esquire, on the State of the Irish Stage, a series of caustic criticisms in verse on the management of the Dublin theatres.
 The book ran through five editions in one year.
 Equally successful was the Intercepted Letter from Canton (1805), also anonymous, a satire on Dublin society.
 In 1807 he published a pamphlet on The State of Ireland, Past and Present, in which he advocated Catholic emancipation.
 Other works include: